Thank you for agreeing to be a screener for the 2018 Oxford Film Festival to be held February 7-11, 2018.

 9-10: This film will be in your top list and you already view it as a must program.
 You should only give a 10 if the film is a masterpiece; a 10 is extremely rare and the overall number of films you score in the 7-10 range will likely be less than 10%.

-7. Then write at least three sentences in the comments as to why the film should or should not play the film festival.
+c.
+Write at least three sentences in the comments as to why the film should or should not play the film festival.
 You can point out if family friendly, genre specific notes such as a great LGBT film or good horror film for a late night crowd, and note if has ties to Mississippi.

-a.
 COMMENTS SHOULD ADDRESS THESE THREE POINTS: